mantidproject/mantid/dev-docs/source/BatchWidget/JobTreeView.rst

 to support presenters which wish to have sensible behaviour for actions such as copy and paste.

-A subtree in this context refers to a set of nodes within the tree where each node is directly connected to at least one other node in the set.
+A subtree in this context refers to a set of one or more nodes within the tree where if the set has a size greater than one, each node is directly connected to at least one other node in the set.
 An example of a set of nodes which meets this constraint and a set of nodes which does not are illustrated in blue in the diagram below.

 .. image::  ../images/subtree.svg
    :align: center
    :width: 800px

 The :code:`Subtree` type used to represent this concept in the API is defined in the header :code:`Row.h`.
-Refer to the documentation for the component :code:`ExtractSubtrees` for more detail on the internal representation of a subtree in this API.
+Refer to the documentation for the component :doc:`ExtractSubtrees` for more detail on the internal representation of a subtree in this API.